Run a quick Deepline demo recipe to show the user how Deepline works.

 }'Note the output CSV path from the result.

-Show a summary table: name, company, email, LinkedIn URL.
-Tell the user emails were filled via the dedicated LinkedIn-to-email waterfall.
+After the fast path finishes, do not run another command just to display rows.
+Tell the user the enriched CSV path and that emails were filled via the dedicated LinkedIn-to-email waterfall.
 Mention they can go deeper — phone, firmographics, job change signals — with /deepline-gtm.

 }'If all commands fail, tell the user, then invoke /deepline-gtm: